tab1-web/faq/docs/gameplay/sevensigns.md

     This means if they win, then they can enjoy the effects of Avarice Seal.

-    Mostly people see the first open and just click that, but it can happen if not enough people **(10%+ atleast)** vote for Gnosis, then they cannot go to Catacombs during Competition Period.
+    Mostly people see the first option and just click that, but it can happen if not enough people **(10%+ atleast)** vote for Gnosis, then they cannot go to Catacombs during Competition Period.

     Strife is not owned, because not enough people registered to Strife. **(35%+ needs atleast)**